juicedata/juicefs/docs/en/guide/cache_management.md

 ### Metadata Cache in Kernel {#kernel-metadata-cache}

 JuiceFS Client controls these kinds of metadata as kernel cache: attribute (file name, size, permission, mtime, etc.), entry (inode, name, and type.
-The word entry and direntry is used in parameter names, to further distinguish between file and directory.).
+The word "entry" and "dir-entry" is used in parameter names, to further distinguish between file and directory).
 Use the following parameters to control TTL through FUSE:

 ```
 # File attribute cache TTL in seconds, default to 1, improves getattr performance